Search for Cosmic-Ray Produced Dark Meson via the $U(1)_\text{D}$ Portal at JUNO: Conclusions

 We evaluate the atmospheric dark meson flux arising from three distinct production mechanisms: proton bremsstrahlung, SM meson decay ($\pi^0,\eta \to \gamma Z^\prime$), and Drell-Yan processes.
 Our analysis of the flux composition demonstrates that radiative decays of light pseudoscalar mesons dominate the production in the low-mass mediator regime $m_{Z^\prime} \lesssim m_\eta$, providing a potent source of light dark matter.
 As for heavier mediators ($m_{Z^\prime} \gtrsim 1$ GeV), the Drell-Yan process becomes the primary production channel, despite the steep fall-off of the cosmic ray spectrum.

-Utilizing the GENIE generator with a customized BDM module, we simulate the interaction of relativistic dark mesons with the liquid scintillator target.
-We examined both elastic scattering and deep inelastic scattering channels on Carbon and Hydrogen nuclei.
-Our results indicate that the elastic scattering on Carbon is the dominant signal channel across most of the considered parameter space.
-Furthermore, we investigated the impact of detector thresholds.
-Raising the visible energy cut from 0.3 MeV to 3 MeV suppresses the total signal rate by a factor $\sim 2$.
-The reduction in signal acceptance for the Hydrogen scattering channel in the light mediator regime is most significant because of the softer recoil spectra.
+At detector level, we used the \textsc{GENIE} generator with a customized boosted-dark-matter module to simulate the scattering of relativistic dark mesons in the JUNO liquid-scintillator target.
+Both elastic and deep-inelastic scattering channels on carbon and hydrogen nuclei were included.
+The resulting event samples show that elastic scattering on carbon gives the dominant contribution over most of the parameter space considered here, while the hydrogen and DIS contributions are generally subleading after the visible-energy selection.

-Based on a projected 20 kton$\cdot$year exposure, we derived exclusion limits on the SM coupling strength $g_{\rm SM}$.
-JUNO exhibits strong sensitivity in the light mediator region ($m_{Z^\prime} \lesssim 10$ MeV), capable of probing coupling as low as $g_{\rm SM} \sim 2.4 \times 10^{-4}$.
-Our analysis shows that JUNO provides constraints that are highly complementary to existing limits from the NA62 experiment.
-While NA62 is limited by kinematic thresholds and specific background windows, JUNO is sensitive to the unconstrained parameter space in the regions $m_{Z^\prime} \lesssim 10$ MeV and $m_{Z^\prime} \gtrsim 0.26$ GeV.
-Moreover, for $m_{Z^\prime} \gtrsim 10$ MeV, JUNO’s projected limits are more stringent than current NA62 bounds.